Being vegan in Japan

 A nation with a complex identity, Japan is even more appreciated when we have a clear conscience on several aspects of its current society, especially when we have strong ethical points of view, such as being:

-- vegetarian: those avoiding animals’ flesh, eating only plant-based foods;
+- Vegetarian: that is to say not eating animals’ flesh, eating only plant-based foods;

-- vegan: those fighting against animals’ exploitation in all sorts of activities and refusing to consume any products made from animals’ bodies (including eggs, milk and honey, for example).
+- Vegan: those fighting against animals’ exploitation in all sorts of activities and refusing to consume any products made from animals’ bodies, regardless of the product type.

 Consideration of animals and consumption items

 Referring to the two main religions of Japan, the place seems to be totally compatible with the strongest veganism.
 Indeed, Buddhism advocates for an aesthete life free from material concerns; animals are considered sentient and feeling, and human acts should avoid all suffering.
 Shintoism places animals at the same level as humans without classification or hierarchy.
 However, these philosophies, if they are still respected within the temples and monasteries, are totally theoretical in modern Japanese society, which is concerned with consumerism and the comfort of its inhabitants.